 To make things easier Page Advisor has done us a favour, digging into their transaction data to find the average prices for some of the most commonly overcharged services in the landlord’s notebook.
 Here we go

-For a medium-sized standard 3 bedroom apartment, and if it is not too disgusting, this will leave a $300 hole in your wallet.
+For a medium-sized standard 3-bedroom apartment (and if it is not too disgusting), general cleaning will leave a S$300 hole in your wallet.
 So really, if your place is in fine shape, a one-day clean can save you quite a lot of money here.

 Again – landlords may sometime demand thousands to replace entire sets of furniture just because there is a scratch.
-Scratches in wooden tables or kitchen top marks may require repairs such as touch-ups and varnishing will set you back between $150 and $200.
+Scratches in wooden tables or kitchen top marks may require repairs such as touch-ups and varnishing will set you back between S$150 and S$200.

-Depending on the seat cover one choses, prices vary between $60 and $280.
+Depending on the seat cover one choses, prices vary between S$60 and S$280.
 For a standard unit you should pay about S$70.
 Or if you’re someone who likes taking matters into their own hands and fixing things yourself, a quick search online will get you a toilet seat for about S$30.

-5. Electrical repair (fridge, washing machine, dryer, aircon – $58 upwards)
+5. Electrical repair (fridge, washing machine, dryer, aircon): S$58 upwards

-While this too depends on the brand and the scope of the damages, the cost for fixing one of these can be as little as $58 dollars.
+While this too depends on the brand and the scope of the damages, the cost for fixing one of these can be as little as S$58 dollars.